Phuket Property Market Outlook 2026: Forecast & Trends

 The important point: Phuket’s macro story can be strong while a specific asset is weak.
 A good 2026 purchase should survive three tests: the rental test, the resale test, and the personal-use test.
 If a property only passes one, the price should compensate for that weakness.

-Decision framework: buy now, wait, or narrow the search
+What Should You Know About Decision framework: buy now, wait, or narrow the search?

 The main bear case is not one single event.
 It is a combination: too much mid-market supply, weaker tourism spend, stronger THB, and developers using aggressive promotions to clear unsold units.
 If those signals arrive together, buyers should become more selective rather than leave the market entirely.
 Phuket has enough structural demand to keep prime assets liquid, but weak projects can struggle even in a good island-wide cycle.